jkawamoto/roadie/README.md

 Then, the executed result will be stored in a place specified in the Dockerfile.
 In the above example, a file `stdout` consisting of outputs written in stdout will be stored in sample-bucket.
+On the other hand, stderr will be connected to stdout of the container so that you can watch it via such as `docker logs`.
 If your program produces other output files, see detailed information below.